norlab-ulaval/trajectory-container-tools/documentation/README.md

 **Available Dataclasses:**
 - `BaseTrajectoryDataclass` - Basic trajectory container
-- `BaseReverseAxisTrajectoryDataclass` - Reverse axis ordering
+- `NestedBaseTrajectoryDataclass` - Basic trajectory container intended to be nested in a `BaseTrajectoryDataclass`
 - Custom dataclasses inheriting from `AbstractTrajectoryDataclass`

 ## Trajectory Dataclasses